servoz/populse_mia/README.md

   * Install the Python module distribution

         cd [mia_install_dir]
-        sudo python3 setup.py install # Ensure that you use python >= 3.5 (use python3.x to be sure)
+        python3 setup.py install --user # Ensure that you use python >= 3.5 (use python3.x to be sure)

   * To run populse_mia from the source code, don't remove it.
 Otherwise: